Instrumentsliquidation-preference

 How does the preference stack work across multiple series?

 Two structures.
 Pari passu (all series rank equally and share pro rata across the preference stack) and seniority order (later series get paid first, then earlier series).
-The NVCA model defaults to pari passu but seniority-by-series is common in later rounds, particularly when later investors negotiate from a position of leverage.
-The Certificate of Incorporation defines the order explicitly.
+Pari passu is the common starting point but seniority-by-series often appears in later rounds, particularly when later investors negotiate from a position of leverage.
+The company's charter or articles define the order explicitly.

 When does the liquidation preference actually matter to founders?